 Baird Dynamics’ military quadrupeds BigDog and LittleDog reveal how solving the problems of balance have given the military an indefatigable carrier, gun platform, an inexorable jungle and rough-terrain tracker that can jump streams and correct a slip on ice without falling.
 From here it is an eyeblink to conceive of the robot soldier of the future, superior in every way: remorseless and superhuman, requiring no food, no sleep, no training, no brainwashing or censorship, no medical evacuation or court martial, no pension, and no pay.

-It’s not here yet.
-Honda’s android Asimo, if it trips on the stairs, doesn’t put its arms out to break its fall, just clunks over like a toy.
 The military exoskeleton, no doubt, will evolve into a fully fledged humanoid robot.
 But those quadrupeds and other multi-legged stalkers, tank-tracked crawlers and winged drones, the Scorpions, Swords, Reapers and Predators, Samsung killerbots and Dragonfly surveillance ornithopters – they’re with us already.

 The name most closely associated with fiction about robots is Isaac Asimov.
 In fiction, you can invent a technology by inventing a word, or lifting it from its original context.
 That’s what Asimov did.
 Most of Asimov’s robot stories are set in the first age of positronic robotics: ‘positronic’, in this context, means – absolutely nothing.
 Asimov was no scientist, but went beyond the science to envisage the social consequences.
 The best-known feature of his robot stories are his Three Laws of Robotics, which are hardwired into the ‘positronic’ brain and ensure that the robot does not turn against its creators.
 The Three Laws form an organizing principle and unifying theme for Asimov’s fiction.
 Fully introduced in his 1942 short story ‘Runaround’ although foreshadowed in some earlier stories, the Laws read as follows: